Hemochromatosis Self-Assessment Tool

 ALL FIRST DEGREE RELATIVES of individuals who have a clinical diagnosis of hereditary hemochromatosis would benefit from having an HFE genetic test.

 All the blood tests listed in this self-assessment tool, including the genetic test if necessary, are covered procedures under all provincial health care plans.

-Other disease processes may be responsible for the symptoms and signs listed above; however, HHC should always be considered and looked for by measuring serum iron and iron saturation.
-Many authorities also recommend measurement of serum ferritin (a marker of total body iron stores) at the same time.
+Other disease processes may be responsible for the symptoms and signs listed above; however, HHC should always be considered and looked for by measuring serum ferritin and iron saturation.